 [END BL]

 These selections provide us with assignments of controls to cases matched on age.
-Other variables could also be used for matching, and the decision of those that should be used is crucial.
+Other variables could also be used for matching, and the decision of choosing those that should be used is crucial.

 One common method for sidestepping the selection of variables for matching is to rely on a single variable, the outcome, but now measured prior to enrollment in treatment.
 In this fashion, cases are matched to the control on history of the prior outcome.